Cart

 Dog allergy is an immune reaction against various proteins found in dogs' skin cells, saliva or urine.
 The most common symptoms of dog allergies include rashes, runny nose and itchy eyes.
 It is not unusual to develop an allergy to dogs already during childhood, but it is also known that the problems often decrease with age.

-When a person with a dog allergy comes into contact with these allergens, the immune system can react by producing antibodies and releasing histamine, which leads to the unpleasant symptoms.
-These symptoms may be seasonal if the person is exposed to dog allergens during certain periods, or they may be more constant if the individual has close contact with dogs on a regular basis.
+When a person with a dog allergy comes into contact with these allergens, the immune system may react by producing antibodies and releasing histamine, leading to unpleasant symptoms.
+These symptoms can be seasonal if the person is exposed to dog allergens during certain periods, or they can be more constant if the individual has close contact with dogs regularly.

 Causes of dog allergy